 Although all components of a law school application are important, the most important one is the personal statement.
 To that end, this series explains some of the pivotal points you should keep in mind as you prepare to write your law school application personal statement.
 This is a 10-part series that will help get you from starting to finishing your personal statement.

+Once you self-edit and have others read and give feedback on your essay, you’re pretty much on the home stretch.
+If your essay has made it this far, then you’re approximately 95% done and only one thing remains before you can close the book on writing it and get ready to submit it along with your applications: proofing.
+In a sense, proofing and editing are much the same!
+You’re looking for typos, bloopers, and erroneous use of language.
 However, proofing is not as intense as editing, because you’re no longer looking for plot holes, reading for cohesiveness, or checking your story for clarity.
 Now, you’re simply double-checking the technical aspects of your writing: spelling, grammar, and punctuation.
 Chances are pretty good that any errors in these categories have been caught by either you or your readers by now, but giving your essay a final once-over is never a bad thing.

-- Part 1: Take Your Time
+- Take Your Time

-- Part 2: Plan It Out
+- Plan It Out

-- Part 3: Get Personal
+- Get Personal

-- Part 4: Get Specific
+- Get Specific

-- Part 5: Embrace Variety
+- Embrace Variety

-- Part 6: Step Away
+- Step Away

-- Part 8: Involve Others
+- Involve Others

-- Part 10: Don’t Be Afraid
+- Don’t Be Afraid